Former Disney CEO Eisner back in moviemaking with Universal

-Terms of the multi-year deal call for Universal, owned by cable giant Comcast Corp, to market and distribute movies developed and financed by Eisner under the auspices of his privately owned media holding company Tornante Co, Eisner said.
+Terms of the multi-year deal call for Universal, owned by cable giant Comcast Corp (CMCSA.O), to market and distribute movies developed and financed by Eisner under the auspices of his privately-owned media holding company Tornante Co, Eisner said.

 In a phone interview with Reuters from Los Angeles, Eisner was cagey about precisely how he planned to finance the movies.